-Within a range of time value ([--,--]) -- Trigger when the positive or negative slope time of the input signal is greater than the specified lower limit of time and lower than the specified upper limit of time value.
+Within a range of time values ([--,--]) -- Trigger when the positive or negative slope time of the input signal is greater than the specified lower limit of time and lower than the specified upper limit of time value.

-Outside a range of time value (--][--) -- Trigger when the positive or negative slope time is greater than the specified upper limit of time and lower than the specified lower limit of time value.
+Outside a range of time value (--][--) -- Trigger when the positive or negative slope time of the input signal is greater than the specified upper limit of time and lower than the specified lower limit of time value.